Chinese nationalism: Modern times

+A 2013 survey of Chinese adults found that respondents who sourced their information about the dispute from traditional mass media, which are more subject to state regulation, were less supportive of the idea that China should adopt hardline policies in the South China Sea territorial disputes.
+The researchers who conducted the survey concluded that China's state-media coverage of the dispute was "more of a dampener than a driver of nationalistic policy preference."

 Another example of modern nationalism in China is the Hanfu movement, which is a Chinese movement in the early 21st century that seeks the revival of Chinese traditional clothing.

 The China–United States trade war also fueled nationalist sentiment among both CCP leadership and the general public.
 The external pressure of the trade war allowed Xi Jinping to point to the United States' actions as a reason for China's economic slowdown.
 The Chinese public responded.
 Academic Suisheng Zhao summarizes, "Proud of their accomplishments through hard work, tremendous sacrifices, dogged determination, and well-crafted policies, many Chinese are fed up with US criticisms that China's rise is because it did not play by rules, violated international commitments, and tilted the playing field to advantage Chinese firms."

 Credit Suisse has determined through a 2018 survey that young Chinese consumers are turning to local brands as a result of growing nationalism.
 Local brands like Lenovo have also received backlash from some online Chinese for being unpatriotic.

+On 1 July 2021, Xi Jinping delivered a nationalistic speech at Tiananmen Square in connection with the celebration of the 100th Anniversary of the Chinese Communist Party.
+Xi said, "The Chinese people will never allow foreign forces to bully, oppress, or enslave us," and "whoever nurses delusions of doing that will crack their heads and spill blood on the Great Wall of steel built from the flesh and blood of 1.4 billion Chinese people.".

 In 2021 Hannah Bailey, a researcher of Chinese internet censorship at the University of Oxford's Internet Institute, noted a shift in China's approach toward deriving legitimacy from nationalism, compared to the earlier approach based on its economic performance.